 Lastly, do not force them into an 8 hour school day.
 Did you know that children entering kindergarten should be able to concentrate for at least 15 minutes?
-Children will learn more when you sit with them, read with them and, most importantly, PLAY with them.
+Children will learn more when you sit with them, play with them, read with them and, most importantly, BE with them.

 You can homeschool.